vigneshsankariyer1234567890/tp/docs/DeveloperGuide.md

-Along with the strict adherence to software design principles, such as **Single Responsibility** and **Separation of Concerns**, the modularity of the software design allows future developers to add features to Teletubbies without having to deal with tedious side-effects.
+Along with the strict adherence to software design principles, such as **Single Responsibility** and **Separation of Concerns**, the modularity of the software design allows future developers to add features to Teletubbies without having to deal with tedious side effects.

 ### **Glossary**
 **_Command-line Interface (CLI)_**: A user interface that allows users to interact with a system through text commands.